 3. Fracture All The Way Down To The Root Of The Tooth.
 A fracture this large usually leaves only one option and that is a tooth extraction.
 Then to replace the tooth will invlolve placement of a dental implant, a fixed dental bridge, or a removable denture.

--Protect Against Teeth Displacement.
-One of the main functions of a sports mouthguard is to cushion any trauma that occurs around your teeth area.
-If you are hit in the face by a baseball when not wearing a mouthguard, the tooth may not fracture but it could loosen your tooth and make it mobile or even fall out.
+–Protect Against Teeth Displacement.
+One of the main functions of an athletic mouthguard is to cushion any trauma that occurs around your teeth area.
+If you are hit in the face by a baseball when not wearing an athletic mouthguard, the tooth may not fracture but it could loosen your tooth and make it mobile or even fall out.
 A dentist may need to splint your teeth together to allow the tooth to heal on its own.
 Proper treatment should help lessen the chances of permanent loss of the affected tooth.

--Protect Against Knocking A Tooth Out.
+–Protect Against Knocking A Tooth Out.
 Blunt force trauma can literally knock a tooth out of its socket.
 This is called an avulsed tooth.
 Fortunately, if cared for properly and placed back in as soon as possible there is a chance of the tooth being saved.
-A sports mouthguard decreases the chance of this from even happening.
+An athletic mouthguard decreases the chance of this from even happening.

--Protect The Lips, Tongue, and Cheeks.
+–Protect The Lips, Tongue, and Cheeks.
 When undergoing trauma, we have a tendency to bite down.
-Without a sports mouthguard in place, we tend to bite down on the soft tissues in and around the mouth.
-Mouthguards can keep you from damaging those softer tissues while enjoying your favorite activities.
+Without an athletic mouthguard in place, we tend to bite down on the soft tissues in and around the mouth.
+Athletic Mouthguards can keep you from damaging those softer tissues while enjoying your favorite activities.